join

 - If

-source_listis empty orNone, the function returns an empty string"". - All elements in the list should be strings.
-Use
+source_listis empty orNone, the function returns an empty string"". - Non-string elements are converted to strings before joining, and

 splitfunction.